Sanket Bhosale

 Sanket Bhosale(born 9 May 1988) is an Indian comedian, actor, doctor and television presenter known for his work predominantly in Hindi television.
-He is known for mimicking voices of many bollywood and hollywood celebrities, notably Salman Khan and Sanjay Dutt.
+He is known for mimicking the voices of many Bollywood celebrities, notably Salman Khan and Sanjay Dutt.
 Apart from his artistry, Bhosale is also a trained physician.
 He made his mimicry debut with the 2012 Laugh India Laugh, where he was among the top 10 finalists.
-He has worked at 92.7 Big FM in 2013.
+He also worked at 92.7 Big FM in 2013.